-In the realm of existence, two distinct categories of sentient beings emerge, distinguished by their approach to the divine.
-Within the first category, we encounter beings who, through the faculties of their intellect, embark on a journey of profound inquiry to comprehend the immeasurable expanse of Bhagwan Shiv ji.
-With meticulous precision, they endeavor to fathom the depths of His divine essence, employing the scales of discernment and reason.
-These seekers of truth meticulously weigh and measure, attempting to encapsulate the boundless within the confines of their limited understanding.
+Within the realm of existence, sentient beings are divided into two distinct categories based on their approach to the divine.
+The first category comprises beings who, through the path of knowledge, use faculties of their intellect, and embark on a journey of profound inquiry to comprehend the immeasurable expanse of Bhagwan Shiv ji.

 Their ardent quest drives them to forge a connection between their mortal selves and the omnipotent Ishwar, creating a sacred abode within the recesses of their own minds.
 Through their inner contemplation and meditative introspection, they fashion a space where the resplendent radiance of Shiv and Shakti can find refuge and solace.
 It is within this ethereal dwelling, nurtured by their intellectual prowess, that they perceive and commune with the enigmatic presence of the Divine.

-However, beyond this realm of analytical pursuit lies another enigmatic plane of existence.
-Here, dwell beings of a distinctive disposition, whose hearts serve as the sanctum for the eternal presence of Shiv.
 Deep within the recesses of their souls, an ineffable connection is forged, intertwining their very essence with the divine essence of the Ishwar Himself.
 These blessed souls, touched by a mystic fervor, have attained the divine grace that resides solely within the inner sanctum of their being.

 In this sacred space, the cosmic dance of the divine unfolds, as the seeker merges effortlessly with the sought.
 Their hearts, aflame with an ardor that transcends the limits of mortal perception, become the divine dwelling wherein Shiv, the supreme consciousness, finds eternal abode.
-Here, the seeker becomes the sought, and the dance of duality dissolves into a state of sublime unity.
-In this state, the blessed ones experience the divine vision, beholding the ineffable beauty and grace of the Lord in all His resplendent glory.

-Thus, in the tapestry of existence, we encounter two distinct paths: one defined by intellectual inquiry, where the seeker traverses the realm of thoughts and concepts in search of Shiv, and another where the seeker surrenders their very being, becoming a sacred vessel for the divine presence to reside.
+We encounter two distinct paths: one defined by intellectual inquiry, where the seeker traverses the realm of thoughts and concepts in search of Shiv, and another where the seeker surrenders their very being, becoming a sacred vessel for the divine presence to reside.
 Both paths bear the potential for divine realization, and it is in the convergence of these paths that the mystery of Shiv’s essence unfolds, enveloping the seeker in a realm of mystic transcendence and boundless love.

 Important: some dos and donts for lunar eclipse (To my students I will send you more detailed personalized ritual details)